nuvolaris/nuvolaris-testing-old/README.md

 You can discuss it in the #[nuvolaris-testing](https://discord.gg/sgXqn9we) discord channel and in the forum under the category [testing](https://github.com/nuvolaris/nuvolaris/discussions/categories/testing).

+Check [this developer guide](DEVEL.md) for informations how to improve it.

 # How to build a test cluster in a physical server running Kubernetes

 Steps to follow, see below for an example: